gijslaarman/weekly-nerd-1920/case-study-a-reactive-state-object.md

 ### Back to school, uh no Class.
 So insert [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/class).
 Classes are used as javascript object constructors that you can see as a small factory.
 As a rule of thumb: class variables are Capitalized.
 So factories eh, that sounds promising so can we automate the creation of our property listeners?
 Yes.

 So let’s create our factory called ‘ReactiveObject’.
+'ReactiveObject' because it responds/reacts to changes made to it's properties.
 But like every factory it needs workers in this case a [constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/constructor) to tell the new object on creation what it needs to do.
 But you can also add your own
 [methods](https://developer.mozilla.org/en-US/docs/Glossary/Method), in short: they’re functions saved as properties in objects.

 #### Creating our new class